 Korea is a great destination for travelers with its historical past, all of its locals’ healthy lifestyle, their different sense of beauty and development of the electronics industry.
-If you are returning home from Korea which is in the first place on the list of shopping enthusiasts, you will want to bring some cool Korean things.
-Or you just want to order some cool products via traveler from Glocalzone.
+If you are returning home from Korea which is in the first place on the list of shopping enthusiasts, you will want to bring some cool Korean goods.
+Or you can just order some cool products via travelers from Glocalzone.
 Don’t wonder what to buy and just read this post!

 We have 15 great things to buy in Korea!!!

 1- Cute SocksNo matter where you go in South Korea, you’ll find an amazing diversity of affordable sock designs on sale for super low prices at a random Korean shops along the street.
 You may pass by a stall here and there, but it won’t be long before you start to feel like you might actually need a pair or two.
 Both affordable and aesthetically pleasing, these socks also make great gifts for large groups of friends back home.

 2-GinsengKorean Ginseng has been world renowned since ancient times for its medicinal properties.
 People from all over the world come to Korea to find this magic root.
 And although it’s probably one of the most expensive gifts you can get, it’s definitely one of the healthiest.
 Ginseng is a great gift to give Koreans who love living long healthy lives.
 This can be bought at supermarkets and Namedaemun Market among other places.

 3-Fake Designer BagsEver wanted that Louis Vuitton bag but couldn’t afford it?
 Korea’s got a black market that specializes in fake brand name bags.
 These fake bags are super high quality and can run in the hundreds of dollars (compared to thousands for real ones).